 Learning to evaluate the high potential of early Medieval cemetery data to various topics discussed (which successive steps have to be taken to interpret a cemetery successfully?
 What themes can be studied on the basis of those cemeteries?);

-The time available outside these contact hours must be spent on reading the compulsory literature.
+The time available outside these contact hours should be spent on reading the compulsory literature.

-Ability to evaluate archaeological datasets from the Middle Ages and the Modern Period in relation to theoretical models of economic development;
+Ability to evaluate archaeological datasets from the Middle Ages in relation to theoretical models of economic development;

-Obtaining basic skills in handling datasets and material culture from Medieval and Modern North-Western Europe.
+Obtaining basic skills in working with datasets and material culture from Medieval North-Western Europe.

 Mode of instruction

 Written exam (on the contents of the classes and the compulsory literature) (75%);